 4. Ask Questions About What You’ve Read

-Talking with your child about the story and asking questions about what you’ve read provides a simple way to gauge his level of comprehension of the story.
+Talking about the story and asking questions about what you’ve read provides a simple way to gauge his level of comprehension of the tale.
 You might include questions like:

 - How do you think Max feels when his mother sends him to his room?